Sarah A. Robert

 Robert, S. A. (1999).
 Resources for studying the Greater Horn of Africa: Eritrea, Ethiopia, Somalia, and Sudan.
 San Diego: International Studies for Teacher Education Project / ISTEP.

 Selection of Invited Presentations

-Robert, S. A. (2013).
-Keynote Speaker for Western New York Regional Competition of National History Day.Hosted at Canisius College, Buffalo, NY, March 9.
+Robert, S. A. (2013, March).
+History careers matter.
+Keynote Speaker at the Western New York Regional Competition of National History Day, Canisius College, Buffalo, NY.

-Robert, S. A. (2011).
-“Rebuilding Community Food Systems: Opportunities for Multidisciplinary Research.”
-Buffalo Food Policy Summit Research Roundtable, sponsored by the UB Food Systems Planning and Healthy Communities Lab, School of Architecture and Planning and UB Civic Engagement and Public Policy Research Initiative. (http://ub2020.buffalo.edu/strategicstrengths/announcements/civic/buffalo...)
+Robert, S. A. (2011, September).
+School food politics.
+Don’t forget the community!
+Presentation at “Rebuilding Community Food Systems: Opportunities for Multidisciplinary Research.”
+The 1st Buffalo Food Policy Summit Research Roundtable, sponsored by the UB Food Systems Planning and Healthy Communities Lab, School of Architecture and Planning and UB Civic Engagement and Public Policy Research Initiative, University at Buffalo, Buffalo, NY.

-Robert, S. A. (2009).
-“International gender expertise: What in the world does this mean?”
-Two-day workshop sponsored by the Transatlantic Applied Research on Gender Equity Training Project (TARGET)/ EU-funded QUING project (Quality in Gender+ Equality Policies in Europe, 2007-2011).
+Robert, S. A. (2009, March).
+Who is an “expert” and what constitutes “expertise”? and Location, location, location!
+How do contexts matter?
+Papers presented at the meeting, “International gender expertise: What in the world does this mean?,” a two-day workshop sponsored by the Transatlantic Applied Research on Gender Equity Training Project (TARGET)/EU-funded Quality in Gender+ Equality Policies in Europe Project (QUING).
 Northeastern University, Boston, MA.

 Selection of Peer-Reviewed Conference Presentations